Some history of the Mazeppa Inn

 Have Your Say

 If you would like to share any further information on this pub - perhaps you or your ancestors drank here in the past?
 Or maybe knew a previous publican?
 Whatever the reason it would be great to hear of your stories or gossip.
-Simply send a message and I'll post it here.
+Simply send a message and I will post it here.